 On March 21, 2017, Keith Stone, President/CEO at The Finest Federal Credit Union, testified before the House Financial Services Subcommittee on Financial Institutions and Consumer Credit at a hearing entitled "Ending the De Novo Drought: Examination the Application Process for De Novo Financial Institutions."
-Stone called on Congress to reduce the regulatory obstacles that burden credit unions both during the initial stages of the business and as new product lines are introduced.
+Stone called on Congress to reduce the regulatory obstacles that burden credit unions both during the initial chartering stage as well as when new product lines are introduced.

 In the 114th Congress, the Financial Services Committee also held two markups (I,